 Vizag Anchors India's Gigawatt-Scale AI Infrastructure

 Google broke ground on an AI hub in Visakhapatnam on April 28, 2026, developed with AdaniConneX and Nxtra by Airtel, the company says in a press release.
 NDTV and The Economic Times report that Google will invest $15 billion in the project and that the campus will span 600 acres with 1 gigawatt (GW) of capacity.
 According to NDTV and Economic Times coverage of the foundation ceremony, Jeet Adani, Director at Adani Group, said the Adani Group has committed $100 billion to build a platform spanning energy, transmission, networks, and data centers to support India's AI growth.
 The ceremony included Andhra Pradesh Chief Minister N. Chandrababu Naidu and Union Minister Ashwini Vaishnaw, per Google's press release.
-Industry context: Large, integrated energy-plus-data-centre projects are being framed by multiple outlets as foundational for scaling AI in India.
+Large, integrated energy-plus-data-centre projects are being framed by multiple outlets as foundational for scaling AI in India.

 What happened